Cyclic vomiting syndrome: Genetics

 There is no known genetic pathogenesis for CVS.
 Recent studies suggest many affected individuals have a family history of related conditions, such as migraines, psychiatric disorders and gastrointestinal disorders.
 Inheritance is thought to be maternal, a possible genetic mitochondrial inheritance.
 Adolescents show higher possible mitochondrial inheritance and maternal inheritance than found in adults.
 Single base-pair and DNA rearrangements in the mitochondrial DNA (mtDNA) have been associated with these traits.

 Diagnosis

-The cause of CVS has not been determined and there are no diagnostic tests for CVS.
-Several other medical conditions, such as cannabinoid hyperemesis syndrome (CHS), can mimic the same symptoms, and it is important to rule these out.
-If all other possible causes have been excluded, a diagnosis of CVS using Rome criteria by a physician may be appropriate.
+The cause of CVS has not been determined and there are no specific diagnostic tests for CVS.
+Several other medical conditions, such as cannabinoid hyperemesis syndrome (CHS) or ureteropelvic junction (UPJ) obstruction, can present the same symptoms, and the differential diagnosis for CVS is very wide.
+An estimated 12% of people fitting the criteria for CVS have specific and possibly serious gastrointestinal, renal, neurological, or metabolic disease.
+If all other possible causes have been ruled out, a diagnosis of CVS using Rome criteria by a physician may be appropriate.

 Once formal investigations to rule out gastrointestinal or other causes have been conducted, these tests do not need to be repeated in the event of future episodes.

 Diagnostic criteria

 Due to the lack of specific biomarkers available for the disorder, and if all other possible causes can be ruled out (such as intestinal malrotation), physicians rely on the Rome IV process criteria in order to diagnose patients.
-Patients must meet all three of the following criteria to receive diagnosis:
+Patients must meet all these criteria to receive diagnosis: